Obsessing Over “You”

 Season two of “You” released December 26th on Netflix.

-Taylor Siebrass, Business Editor
+Taylor Siebrass, Reporter

 Hey, you.
 Yeah, you, the one reading this.
 I could, hypothetically, figure out your favorite band, where you like to eat, your place of employment and even where you live simply by the information you put on your social media.
 Slap a fake name, like Joe, on an account filled with your interests and BOOM: I’m in.
 Now, while this is all true, the danger found in this form of social media stalking is not the only thing that I took from the new season of “You” on Netflix.